tomfanhm/cheat-sheet/src/content/documentation/typescript.md

 }
 ```

+---

-- Record
+### Record

 ```typescript
 const obj: Record<string, string> = {};
 ```

+---

-- Partial
+### Partial

-It means that every property in the resulting type can be either present or omitted, making it useful when you want to define an object type with optional properties.
+- It means that every property in the resulting type can be either present or omitted, making it useful when you want to define an object type with optional properties.

 ```typescript
 type T = Partial<Record<string, string[]>>;